How to Use Open Innovation Challenges to Your Advantage

 Combatting Open Innovation Challenges With Competitive Challenges

 Here's the part of the recipe where we get to the secret sauce.
-Equipping yourself with the right innovation toolkit will set you up for success, but here is where we teach you how to throw fuel on the fires of ingenuity.
+Equipping yourself with the right innovation solution will set you up for success, but here is where we teach you how to throw fuel on the fires of ingenuity.
 One of our favorite ways to combat open innovation challenges is with (drumroll, please) open innovation challenges!
 Okay, so maybe that didn't warrant a drumroll.
 Allow us to explain.

 Remember when you were in school, and no one wanted to participate in an activity?
 Then, the teacher incentivized it by offering a pizza party or a homework pass, and suddenly everyone wanted to be involved?
 This solution follows that same line of thinking, but it's been modified to accommodate the fact that any of us can just go out and get our own pizza on a whim.
 Isn't adulting grand?